 For most backpackers their small carry on backpack should suffice for this and you should keep it prepared as such when you are travelling from destination to destination.
 It is a small pack, wont be cumbersome in any way when you are trying to move quickly and it should include all your essentials, some money and your emergency card, your passport and other important documents, your phone and charger and a change of clothes.
 Basically anything and everything you will need to get to safety and survive for a day or two.

-This is something that will take a little getting used to, and I freely admit that it isn’t a way of thinking that comes naturally to a lot of people, but it is definitely worth taking just a few minutes to think about.
+This is something that will take a little getting used to, and I freely admit that it isn’t a way of thinking that comes naturally to a lot of people, but you do get used to it.
+In time it becomes natural and it is definitely worth taking just a few minutes to think about.
 When the proverbial hits, you’ll be glad you did.

 There are a whole variety of reasons why you should take government travel safety warnings with a pinch of salt, but that doesn’t mean that you should ignore them completely.
 Situations can often change quickly and if a safety advisory changes then that may be a good indicator to start increasing your awareness of your situation and surroundings.
 The UK government’s Foreign Travel Advice page is a good place to start.

 It should go without saying really but it is always a good idea to let loved ones back home have a rough copy of your itinerary before you leave, and keep them up to date from time to time as your travel plans inevitably change.
 Travellers from the US also have the truly awesome Smart Traveller Enrollment Programme which allows them to let their embassies know where they are and when.
 In the event of a real emergency where you cannot get in touch with anyone for whatever reason, at least someone will know where you were last and where to start looking.
 When and if you can get in touch via whatever means, at least it will offer everyone (including you) some piece of mind and you may even get vital advice from the embassy if you need help.